arunoda/meteor-up-legacy/README.md

 ## Multiple Deployment Targets

 You can use an array to deploy to multiple servers at once.
-To deploy to *different* servers, use separate Meteor UP configurations (e.g. separate folders).
+To deploy to *different* servers (e.g. staging or production separately), use separate Meteor UP configurations (separate directories).